 The biggest city of Zuid-Holland is multicultural harbor city Rotterdam.
 Here you'll find food from all over the world, more coffee bars than you'll ever be able to try out, cool street art around every corner, parks that give you a break from the buzz and a summer festival that makes you feel like you're in the Caribbean.

 The province of Noord-Holland (“North Holland”) lies in the northwest of the Netherlands.
-It is home to the country’s capital and most visited city, Amsterdam, but the provincial capital is actually Haarlem.
-It’s a diverse province, showcasing many of the country’s icons, such as windmills, cheese markets, and fishing towns.
+It is home to the country's capital and most visited city, Amsterdam, but the provincial capital is actually Haarlem.
+It's a diverse province, showcasing many of the country's icons, such as windmills, cheese markets, and fishing towns.
 One of the things to do in Noord-Holland is visit the flower park Keukenhof in spring.

 The northern tip of this province consists of the wad island of Texel, which you can only reach by ferry and is a popular destination for those who like to hike and bike.